-The strong market standing of the developer ensures quick sales velocity and regular cash inflows.
+Good market standing of the developer ensures quick sales velocity and regular cash inflows.
 The estimated period within which unsold inventory gets converted into sales based on the current sales momentum is also looked into.
 Lower estimated cycle indicates greater sales velocity or insignificant quantum of unsold units lying with the developer.

-Funding Structure and Collection efficiency
+Funding structure and collection efficiency

-CARE Ratings looks at the funding mix wherein the proportion of funding through debt, customer advances and promoters fund is thoroughly assessed.
-Higher reliance on customer receipts is viewed unfavourably as this could lead to cash flow mismatch and later developer may have to rely on debt for funding the balance project cost.
+CARE Ratings looks at the funding mix wherein the proportion of funding through debt, customer advances and promoters' fund is thoroughly assessed.
+Higher reliance on customer receipts is generally viewed unfavourably as this could lead to cash flow mismatch and later developer may have to rely on debt/external funding to meet the balance project cost.
 Reputed developers with favorable market standing of the projects usually receive decent bookings even if the project execution is at initial stage.
-The construction of the projects in accordance with the timelines envisaged would ensure timely collection of customer advances by the entity based on construction stage thereby safeguarding the funding for future construction.
-Offlate, RERA has also defined construction linked payments to be made to developers.
+The construction of the projects in accordance with the timelines envisaged would ensure timely collection of customer advances by the entity based on construction stage, thereby safeguarding the funding for future construction.
+Off-late, RERA has also defined construction-linked payments to be made to developers.
 Assessment of collection efficiency is critical as higher collection efficiency is linked to lower reliance over debt/ other funding sources.